tymaestro/On-Yer-Bike/README.md

 The form validates to my Thank You page as intended and all fields are required before validation can occur.

 ### Cross Browser Testing

+Project has been tested on the Google Chrome browser, Safari browser, and DuckDuckGo browser and is fully functional on both desktop and mobile versions.

 ## Deployment
 <br>